-Appendix B sketches the derivation of approximate equations for the amplitude and phase of the first harmonic response to plaid stimuli.
-In particular the expression for response amplitude is where $c_1$ and $c_2$ are the contrasts of the two gratings, $L_1(t)$ and $L_2(t)$ are the sinusoidal responses of the linear weighting function to the individual gratings at unit contrast, and the remaining symbols have the same meaning as in the expression for the response to individual gratings (Equation 9).
-Since the spatiotemporal receptive field is linear, its response to the plaid is just a linear combination of its responses to the individual gratings, $c_1L_1(t) + c_2L_2(t)$ .
+Similar approximate equations can be derived for the amplitude and phase of the first harmonic response to plaid stimuli (Carandini et al., 1997b).
+In particular, the expression for response amplitude is where c_1 and c_2 are the contrasts of the two gratings, $L_1(t)$ and $L_2(t)$ are the sinusoidal responses of the linear weighting function to the individual gratings at unit contrast, and the remaining symbols have the same meaning as in the expression for the response to individual gratings (Equation (7)).
+Since the spatiotemporal receptive field is linear, its response to the plaid is just a linear combination of its responses to the individual gratings, $c_1 L_1(t) + c_2 L_2(t)$.
 The normalization stage divides that by a quantity that depends on the activity of a large number of neurons.
-For plaids composed of two gratings this quantity is $\sqrt{\sigma(\omega)^2 + c_1^2 + c_2^2}$ (Appendix B).
+For plaids composed of two gratings this quantity is $\sqrt{s(f)^2 + c_1^2 + c_2^2}$ (Carandini et al., 1997b).
 Finally, the rectification stage is responsible for the exponent n (Figure 5).

-amplitude(R)

-$$\propto \left[\frac{\operatorname{amplitude}(c_1L_1(t) + c_2L_2(t))}{\sqrt{\sigma(\omega)^2 + c_1^2 + c_2^2}}\right]^n$$
+(8) $$amplitude(R) \propto \left[\frac{amplitude(c_1L_1(t) + c_2L_2(t))}{\sqrt{s(f)^2 + c_1^2 + c_2^2}}\right]^n$$

-, (10)

-We tested the predictions of the model by recording the responses of simple cells to stimuli composed of two gratings whose contrasts $c_1$ and $c_2$ assumed a variety of different values (Carandini and Heeger, 1995).
+We tested the predictions of the model by recording the responses of simple cells to stimuli composed of two gratings whose contrasts c_1 and c_2 assumed a variety of different values (Carandini et al., 1997b).
 The two gratings always had the same temporal frequency, but could differ in orientation and/or in spatial frequency.

 Figure 14 shows an example of our results.
 In this case we chose the gratings so that one of them (the "test") would strongly drive the cell, while the other (the "mask") would not elicit any response when presented alone.
 The Figure shows the responses of the cell for 5 different test contrasts, and three different mask contrasts.
-The cell was actually tested with a wider variety of conditions, and the predictions of the model (Equation 10 for response amplitude, and an equation for response phase described in Appendix B) were fit to all the responses at once.
+The cell was actually tested with a wider variety of conditions, and the predictions of the model (Equation (8) for response amplitude, and an equation for response phase described in (Carandini et al., 1997b)) were fit to all the responses at once.
 When we discussed nonspecific suppression (Section 5.2), we used this Figure as an example of the rightward shift of the contrast responses that results from masking.
 It is clear from the quality of the fits that the normalization model captures this behavior.
-Indeed, the effect of a mask on the responses of a model cell can be seen directly in Equation 10.
+Indeed, the effect of a mask on the responses of a model cell can be seen directly in Equation (8).
 Let for example grating 2 be the "mask".
-If, as in Figure 14, the mask alone does not elicit any response ( $L_2 \approx 0$ ), then the suppressive effect of the mask is due to the fact that the mask contrast, $c_2$ , appears only in the denominator.
-In these conditions, the effect of an increase of $c_2$ in the denominator is to shift the contrast response to the right (Heeger, 1992b).
+If, as in Figure 14, the mask alone does not elicit any response ($L_2 \approx 0$), then the suppressive effect of the mask is due to the fact that c_2 , the mask contrast, appears only in the denominator.
+In these conditions, the effect of an increase of c_2 in the denominator is to shift the contrast response to the right (Heeger, 1992b).